janEntikan/panda3d-docs/programming/gui/directgui/directoptionmenu.rst

 ================== =============================================================================== =======================================================
 Keyword            Definition                                                                      Value
 ================== =============================================================================== =======================================================
-textMayChange      Whether the text on the menu changes with the selection                         0 or 1 initialitem        The index of the item that appears next to the cursor when the popup appears    Number items              List of items in the popup menu                                                 [Strings] command            Function called when an item is selected (the item is passed in as a parameter) Function commandButtons     Which mouse button must be clicked to open the popup                            LMB, MMB, or RMB extraArgs          Extra arguments to the function specified in command                            [Extra Arguments] highlightColor     Color of highlighted text                                                       (R,G,B,A) highlightScale     Scale of highlighted text                                                       (Width,Height) rolloverSound      The sound made when the cursor rolls over the button                            Sound File Path clickSound         The sound made when the cursor clicks on the button                             Sound File Path popupMarkerBorder  Use width to change the size of the border around the popup marker              (Width,Height) popupMarker_image  Set the state images of the popupMarker                                         (see directButton: image) popupMarker_scale  Set the scale of the popupMarker                                                scale=x or scale=(x,y,z) popupMarker_pos    Set the position of the popupMarker relative to the parent optionMenu           pos=(x,y,z) popupMarker_relief Set the relief value of the popupMarker, the depth of the beveled edge          relief=x (for int value) or relief=None (for no relief)
+text_may_change      Whether the text on the menu changes with the selection                         0 or 1 initialitem        The index of the item that appears next to the cursor when the popup appears    Number items              List of items in the popup menu                                                 [Strings] command            Function called when an item is selected (the item is passed in as a parameter) Function command_buttons     Which mouse button must be clicked to open the popup                            LMB, MMB, or RMB extra_args          Extra arguments to the function specified in command                            [Extra Arguments] highlight_color     Color of highlighted text                                                       (R,G,B,A) highlight_scale     Scale of highlighted text                                                       (Width,Height) rollover_sound      The sound made when the cursor rolls over the button                            Sound File Path click_sound         The sound made when the cursor clicks on the button                             Sound File Path popup_marker_border  Use width to change the size of the border around the popup marker              (Width,Height) popupMarker_image  Set the state images of the popup_marker                                         (see direct_button: image) popupMarker_scale  Set the scale of the popup_marker                                                scale=x or scale=(x,y,z) popupMarker_pos    Set the position of the popup_marker relative to the parent option_menu           pos=(x,y,z) popupMarker_relief Set the relief value of the popup_marker, the depth of the beveled edge          relief=x (for int value) or relief=None (for no relief)
 ================== =============================================================================== =======================================================

 Example